 Revenues are recorded in the fund financial statements using the modified accrual basis of accounting.
-In applying the susceptible to accrual concept using this basis of accounting, intergovernmental grant revenues, program service fees and interest income must be both measurable and available.
-However, the timing and amounts of the receipts of public support and miscellaneous revenues are often difficult to measure; therefore, they are recorded as revenue in the period received.
+In applying the susceptible concept usina this to accrual basis accounting, intergovernmental grant revenues, program service fees and interest income must be both measurable and available.
+However, the timing and amounts of the receipts of public support and miscellaneous revenues are often difficult to measure; therefore, they are recorded revenue in the period received.